Calculate your potential savings with our ROI Calculator

-Lengthy, paper-driven CAPA cycles steal precious engineering hours, frustrate regulators, and allow the same defect to resurface again and again.
-By fusing a disciplined methodology with workflow automation for managing CAPA with RCA and 5 Whys Analysis, teams can cut closure times, improve data integrity, and create a feedback loop that actually prevents recurrence.
+Lengthy, paper-driven CAPA cycles steal precious engineering hours.
+As a result, they frustrate regulators and allow the same defects to resurface repeatedly.
+By fusing a disciplined methodology with workflow automation for CAPA management, including RCA and 5 Whys Analysis, teams can reduce closure times, improve data integrity, and create a feedback loop that prevents recurrence.

-A corrective-action record that sits open for months is more than an administrative headache; it is a flashing risk signal.
-Do you know, FDA investigators still flag Corrective and Preventive Action (21 CFR 820.100) more often than any other device QSR clause—165 separate citations in the last audit year.
-Why?
-Because root causes stay fuzzy, actions drift, and documentation gaps multiply.
+A corrective-action record that sits open for months is more than an administrative headache.
+Instead, it acts as a flashing risk signal.
+Do you know, FDA investigators still flag Corrective and Preventive Action (21 CFR 820.100) more often than any other device QSR clause.
+In fact, they issued 165 separate citations in the last audit year alone.
+Why does this happen?
+Because root causes remain unclear, actions drift off course, and documentation gaps multiply over time.

 “If you can’t describe what you are doing as a process, you don’t know what you’re doing.”